-Assistant Professor, Department of Social Work and Equitable Community PracticeJoined USJ: 2017
+Assistant Professor of Department of Social Work and Equitable Community PracticeJoined USJ: 2017

 A SOCIAL WORK ADVOCATE